jlder/SLM-recorder/docs/02_recorder_architecture.md

 ## 20. SD Archive Behavior

 The Web delete action is implemented as an archive operation.
 Root-level recording files are moved to `/processed`; the folder is created if needed, and destination name collisions are resolved with a numeric suffix.
 The normal Web file list remains root-file oriented, so processed files are hidden from the active file list.

+### 11.5 Daily recording file policy

+Recording files are grouped by registration and date. `record_format` builds the date-only prefix `/REGISTRATION_YYYYMMDD`. `sd_storage` owns the filesystem policy that turns this prefix into `/REGISTRATION_YYYYMMDD_N.bin`.

+The first session of a day creates `_1.bin`.
+If another session starts on the same day, the existing daily file is renamed to the next suffix and then opened in append mode.
+The suffix therefore records how many sessions have been started in that daily file.

+Only files matching the daily filename pattern are selected for append/rename matching.
+Files with any other recording-file naming pattern are left unchanged.

 ## 21. SD Maintenance While READY